Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/spoke/README.md

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_vm_linux_ssh_authorized_key"></a> [vm\_linux\_ssh\_authorized\_key](#input\_vm\_linux\_ssh\_authorized\_key)

 Description: Optional.
 The SSH public key to use for the Linux virtual machine.
+Required when generate\_ssh\_key\_for\_vm is false and using SSH authentication.

 Type: `string`